Bryan Reynolds Player Props: Pirates vs. White Sox

 Bryan Reynolds At The Plate

-- Among qualified hitters in MLB play, he ranks 12th in batting average, 28th in on-base percentage, and third in slugging.
+- Among the qualifying hitters in baseball, he ranks fourth in batting average, 20th in on-base percentage, and first in slugging.

-- Reynolds enters this game on a six-game hitting streak.
-In his last outings, he's hitting .450 with four homers.
+- Reynolds is batting .524 with five homers during his last outings and is riding a seven-game hitting streak.

-- Reynolds has gotten a hit in all six games this year, with more than one hit twice.
+- Reynolds has gotten a hit in all seven games this season, with more than one hit three times (42.9%).

-- Reynolds has driven in a run in five games this season (83.3%), including two games with multiple runs batted in.
+- Reynolds has picked up an RBI in 85.7% of his games this season, with more than one RBI in 42.9% of his games.
+He has also driven in three or more runs in one contest.

-- He has scored at least one run four times this year (66.7%), including one multi-run game.
+- In five games this season (71.4%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.